ivanfoo/YAFCT/README.md

 -A, --auto                        Changes script to not prompt for guidance - USE WITH CAUTION!
 -T, --tokenize                    Action to decide if the runlist needs to be de-tokenized - reqires a definitions.py
                                   file in the same dir.
+-D --definitions                  Allows multiple definition files to be imported for tokenizing operations by path to a json file
 ```

 Assumptions